iconix/iconix.github.io/_posts/2018-06-03-project-ideation.md

 ## Second Wind

+I do like music, but I'm a fan and not usually a participant (not since middle school piano lessons).
+As a fan, I have particular respect for the music blog community and the music blog aggregator [Hype Machine](https://hypem.com/).
+No project captures the energy of this community quite like HypeM and its ["eclectic stream"](https://noisey.vice.com/en_au/article/kzgwvm/the-rise-and-fall-of-hype-machine-the-internets-forgotten-fave).

 Pivoting to focus more on what I do know (myself) was a great step forward.
 But what about deep learning - isn't it the entire point of the program?
 My mentor Natasha (she's great, you should [look her up](https://www.media.mit.edu/people/jaquesn/overview/)) said it best:

 > "Hey, that's exactly why we can brainstorm things together!
 I know what's going on in deep learning, and you know your passions/interests!"